Vectrex/vxVue/README.md

 # vxVue

-## What is this?
+## Introduction
-A few basic Vue components styled with Tailwind CSS.
+VxVue provides a few Vue components styled with Tailwind CSS.
 At some point a more verbose documentation than this brief readme might emerge.

 ## Requirements
+* Tailwind CSS 2.*
+* Vue.js 3.*

 The official Tailwind CSS forms plugin is used to provide basic styling of the form components using the class strategy which allows the styling of non-form elements consistently.
 An easy to configure color theming is applied.
-And since we are talking about Vue components Vue3 is a must.

 ## Try it out
 Run